z-lu2017/heavy-hitter-detection/SIGCOMM_2017/exercises/load_balance/README.md

    * We use the IP address 10.0.0.1 to indicate traffic that should be load balanced between `h2` and `h3`.

 2. You should now see a Mininet command prompt.
-Open two terminals for `h1` and `h2`, respectively:
+Open three terminals for `h1`, `h2` and `h3`, respectively:
    ```bash
    mininet> xterm h1 h2 h3
    ```